 I use 3 1/2 cups of cooked chickpeas, which is equivalent to two (15-ounce) cans of chickpeas.

-Okay, pardon my repetition, but this is an Indian-spiced stew, after all!
+I absolutely love using Indian spices in a vegan curry or stew.
 Like most truly delicious Indian recipes, I use both whole and ground spices.
 I know, it can be a bit of a pain to use all these spices, but if you like Indian food, it’s almost certainly because Indian food is so well-spiced and most good Indian dishes use both whole and ground spices!